instagram is taking on fashion’s diversity problem with #runwayforall

 Image via Instagram

-This week Instagram is doing their bit to celebrate diversity in fashion with their #RunwayForAll campaign.
-Each day they're featuring a different model's story, all who challenge and redefine traditional standards of beauty.
+This week Instagram is doing its part to celebrate diversity in fashion with its #RunwayForAll campaign.
+Each day the company is featuring a different model's story, each challenging and redefining traditional standards of beauty.

 Text Kasumi Borczyk